Skip to main content

 as s < t

-Internally the system stores the resolvents under different internal function names.
-The name of a resolvent is obtained by concatenating the type names of its arguments with the name of the overloaded function followed by the symbol -> and the type of the result.
+Internally the system stores the resolvents under different mangled function names.
+The mangled name of a resolvent is obtained by concatenating the type names of its arguments with the name of the overloaded function followed by the symbol -> and the type of the result.
 The two resolvents above will be given the internal resolvent names NUMBER.NUMBER.LESS->BOOLEAN and CHARSTRING.CHARSTRING.LESS->BOOLEAN.

-create function younger(Person p,Person q)->Boolean
+create function richer(Person p,Person q)->Boolean

-as less(age(p),age(q))
+as less(income(q),income(p));

-create function nameordered(Person p,Person q)->Boolean
+create function ordered_names(Person p,Person q)->Boolean

-as less(name(p),name(q))
+as less(name(p),name(q));

 Late binding